-Our boat rentals in the Florida Keys are based in the following ports:
+Rent a boat in the Florida Keys

-Key West Harbour
+Last, Key West

 It goes without saying that this sailing destination is a tranquil oasis with plenty to explore.
 We know you’re expecting beautiful beaches, clear water and tropical sea life, so let us tell you some uncommon things you can see and do.